 Alongside Nine, Andy is a founder and director of Asset55, a software and consultancy company, focused on the oil and gas market.
 Asset55’s disruptive technology is deployed to clients such as AMEC Foster Wheeler, Baker Hughes and BP.

 Andy, and his wife Kelly, live in North Tyneside with their two children, Mac and Nia.

-Dr Lindsey Whiterod, OBE – Chief Executive South Tyneside College
+Dr Lindsey Whiterod, CBE – Chief Executive South Tyneside College

 Lindsey Whiterod oversaw a rapid rise in education standards at South Tyneside College, where she was Chief Executive from 2009, by introducing a new focus on vocational qualifications.